ibm-cloud-docs/containers/cluster-scaling-install-addon.md

 Release updates
 :   Release updates contain new features for the cluster autoscaler or changes in the supported add-on or cluster versions.
 You must manually apply release updates to your cluster autoscaler add-on.

+To update the cluster autoscaler add-on:

 1. Check the version of the cluster autoscaler add-on that is deployed in your cluster.
 If an update is available, review the [release notes](/docs/containers?topic=containers-ca_changelog) for the latest add-on version.
     ```sh
     ibmcloud ks cluster addon ls --cluster <cluster_name>
     ```
     {: pre}

+    If you upgrade your cluster to a version that isn't supported by the cluster autoscaler add-on, your apps might experience downtime and your cluster might not scale.
+    {: important}

 2. Update the cluster autoscaler add-on.